davepacheco/manatee/docs/migrate-1-to-2.md

 d0c715ab-1d55-43cd-88f2-f6bfe3960683 async
 ```

-Verify that all members of your shard are up and operational.
+Verify that all members of your cluster are up and operational.
 Take note of the
 topology, specifically which zone is the primary, the sync and the async.
 Reprovision the async to a manatee version that uses a persisted state object
 for the topology.